fredfeng/CS162/sections/sec01/README.md

 ```
 as a reponse.
 That is, OCaml infers that the expression we entered has type `int`, and it evaluates the expression to `3`.

-In REPL mode, every expression needs to be terminated with `;;` before you hit the enter key.
+In REPL mode (i.e. using the interpreter interactively), every expression needs to be terminated with `;;` before you hit the enter key.
 Otherwise, you'll just start a new line by hitting enter, and `utop` will patiently wait for you to type `;;` before it can start interpreting the expression.
 This contrasts with file mode, in which you do not have to terminate every expression with `;;`.

-This is the only time you need to manually install dependencies using `opam install <package-name>`.
-For all homework assignments, we will provide you with a `.opam` file that lists all dependencies that can be automatically installed at once using a single command.
+Lastly, note that this is the only time you need to manually install dependencies using `opam install <package-name>`.
+For all homework assignments, we will have provided you with a `.opam` file that lists all dependencies that can be automatically installed at once using a single command.

 ## Loading an OCaml file in `utop`